The HEMCO configuration file¶

 Extension number associated with this field.
 All base emissions should have extension number zero.
 The extension number` of the data listed in section HEMCO extensions data must match with the corresponding extension number.

 The extension number can be set to the wildcard character.
-In that case, the field is read by HEMCO (if the assigned species name matches any of the HEMCO species, see
+In that case, the field is read by HEMCO (if the assigned species name matches any of the HEMCO species, see Species) but not used for emission calculation.
+This is particularly useful if HEMCO is only used for data I/O but not for emission calculation.

 ExtName

-, the extension will be used.If
+The extension will be used. |

-, the extension will not be used.
+The extension will not be used. |

 Species

 List of species to be used by this extension.
-Multiple species are separated by the
+Multiple species are

-).
-All listed species must be supported by the given extension.For example, the soil NO emissions extension only supports one species (NO).
+For example, the SoilNOx emissions extension only supports one species (NO).
 An error will be raised if additional species are listed.

 Additional extension-specific settings can also be specified in the ‘Extensions Settings’ section (see also an example in Basic examples and the definition of Data collections.
 These settings must immediately follow the extension definition.